 As you can see, all types of head injuries can be serious and can require extensive treatment.

-The Law Firm of David C. Chavez, LLC is the Personal Injury Law Firm Who Has the Experience and Resources to Represent You in your Personal Injury Claim.
+David C. Chavez Law Firm is the Personal Injury Law Firm Who Has the Experience and Resources to Represent You in your Personal Injury Claim.

-After a head injury in any type of accident, do not delay in speaking with The Law Firm of David C. Chavez, LLC.
-Call now 505-865-9696 or contact us online for a free consultation to learn how we can protect your rights as a Top 10 Top 100 Super Lawyer in Personal Injury in the United States.
+After a head injury in any type of accident, do not delay in speaking with The Law Firm of David C. Chavez.
+Call now 888-DAVID-WINS (888-328-4394) or contact us online for a free consultation to learn how we can protect your rights as a Top 10 Top 100 Super Lawyer in Personal Injury in the United States.